ClearView – Capabilities Defined Info Sheet

 FLEXIBILITY TO MODIFY THE PATTERN RULE

 While it is important to remove unwanted results, there may also be a need to capture new popular expressions or words, or words that cause concern, which do require monitoring.
-Adding specific words or phrases to the Rule/s, will ensure that important trends or concerns can be captured and reported on.
+Adding specific words or phrases to exisiting Rule/s or creating custom Rules, will ensure that important trends or concerns can be captured and reported on.

 Some examples that provide welfare and support staff with evidence-based triggers are:

-Fights – organised in a nearby park can be monitored easily by adding the name of the park to the Aggression rule.
+Fights – organised in a nearby park or elsewhere can be monitored easily by adding the name of the park to the Aggression rule.

 Drugs – new slang or street names that can be added to the Drugs or Self Harm rules.

-Reputational Risk – school, teachers’ names or nicknames can be added to an ‘Online Reputational Risk’ rule to capture inappropriate comments
+Reputational Risk – teachers’ names or nicknames, events that caused reactions, can be added to to capture inappropriate comments

 ACTIONS – WHEN RULE PATTERNS TRIGGERED